MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-store-scale-unit-configuration-installation.md

     2. On the Action Pane, select **Full Sync** &gt; **Job 9999**.
 Full synchronization might require several minutes.
     3. In the Commerce Scale Unit installer, retest to verify that all functionality is working correctly.

-12. Start Retail Cloud POS from the computer that you're using for POS operations.
+12. Start Cloud POS from the computer that you're using for POS operations.
 (This computer is a third computer that is separate from the Commerce Scale Unit systems.)
-13. Activate the Retail Cloud POS device that you're using for this computer.
+13. Activate the Cloud POS device that you're using for this computer.
 14. Do a simple sale to verify full end-to-end functionality.

 ### Help secure Commerce Scale Unit